Cranbourne South

 The level of cultural diversity witnessed in Cranbourne South was found to be above average when compared nationally for a number of language and cultural background related metrics

-Cranbourne South had a higher cultural diversity than most local areas, with 27.9% of its residents born overseas and 24.2% speaking a language other than English at home.
-Christianity was the predominant religion in Cranbourne South, making up 40.4% of its population.
-Notably, the category 'Other' comprised 4.5% of Cranbourne South's population, compared to 6.5% across Greater Melbourne.
+Cranbourne South had a higher cultural diversity compared to most local areas, with 27.9% of its population born overseas and 24.2% speaking languages other than English at home.
+Christianity was the predominant religion in Cranbourne South, accounting for 40.4% of the population.
+Notably, the "Other" religious category comprised 4.5%, higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity